tushiqi/MAnorm2/README.md

     measuring the distance (i.e., dissimilarity) between each pair of them.

-Note that, for the samples grouped into a bioCond, MAnorm2 models the relationship between observed mean signal intensities of individual intervals and the associated (observed) variances.
-In practice, this modeling strategy could compensate for the lack of sufficient replicates for deriving accurate variance estimates for individual genomic intervals.
+Note that, for the samples grouped into a bioCond, MAnorm2 models the relationship between observed mean signal intensities at individual intervals and the associated (observed) variances.
+In practice, this modeling strategy could compensate for the lack of sufficient replicates for deriving accurate variance estimates for individual intervals.
 And each of the above analyses takes advantage of the modeling of mean-variance trend to improve variance estimation.